WINGS OVER CAMBRIDGE

 The Walsh's home was situated between the tearooms and the athletics club, just as you enter the town from the north on Hamilton Road (opposite the water tower).
 Luckily they had an adjacent paddock, that was perfect to take a sizable aircraft such as a Corsair.
 Once installed there, the aircraft was apparently clearly visible from Hamilton Road, which is part of State Highway One so travellers were able to see it through the mesh wire fence.

-The reason why Alf and Manly had bought the plane was not for any nostalgic sympathy to preserve it.
+The reason why Alf and Manley had bought the plane was not for any nostalgic sympathy to preserve it.
 They actually intended to strip as much as they could from the aircraft to use in their garage, because in that postwar period, spare parts for repairing cars were more scarce than hen's teeth.

 So over time the Corsair began to relinquish its hoses and wiring, and any other removable items that might make a car serviceable again.
 Alf remembered that the aircraft's Bowden cables were used to repair car window winders, and that they managed to get "bucketfuls" of nuts and bolts from the airframe.